Data.Codec.JSON.Common

 This function is named as such as the pair of functions it accepts

-correspond with the preview
+correspond with the preview and review functions of a Prism-style lens.

-An example of this would be a codec for Data.String.NonEmpty.NonEmptyString
+An example of this would be a codec for Data.String.NonEmpty.NonEmptyString:

 nonEmptyString ∷ CJ.Codec NES.NonEmptyString